|

 humidor and reading 65, your humidor is really at 75%.
 From now on you can just make this simple

+adjustment and you won't have to mess with the calibration screw.
 Want to get a little more technical?
 No problem.
 Luckily, as nature would have it, when salt and

 water (NaCl and H2O for you studious types), are in a saturated solution at equilibrium, the resultant

-Get a bottle cap of some sort - like the kind you might get off of a beer!
+humidity is 75%.
+This gives a fantastic reference point to calibrate our hygrometers.
+Here's the procedure you should use: Get a bottle cap of some sort - like the kind you might get off of a beer!
 Fill it with regular

 table salt.
 Then drop a few drops of water on the salt.
 DO NOT put to much water on the salt.
 The salt

 should only be damp, and not a liquid solution.
 It should be like moist sand, not like soft mud.
+Then put the bottle cap of salt and your hygrometer in a see-through, sealable container.
+I like to

 use a large freezer bag.
 Seal the freezer bag or other container.
 Wait several hours (about six).
 The